 The next phase of the work involved Hillombo leading racial literacy sessions with staff and select alumni and board members.
 In these sessions we examined the intersections of Dr. Ibram Kendi’s How To Be An Antiracist, Marty Linsky, and Ronald Heifetz’s Adaptive Leadership model and the White Supremacy Culture framework by Tema Okun and Kenneth Jones and how they might be applied to help diagnose the challenges of the organization.
 Upon completion, a committee of staff, alumni, faculty, and board was convened and over several meetings we developed the Statement in order to make public our commitment to move forward on the challenges that were identified.
 The Statement, below, was approved by the Board in March and our plan is to achieve our goals by September of 2022.

-Diversity, Equity, and Inclusion Commitments:
+Inclusion, Diversity, Equity, and Access Commitments:

 - Student Body: Every year we invite a number of AMELIA students who are not able to afford to attend the AMFS.
 We believe this reflects structural racism.
 In the interest of social justice, we are establishing 10–20 additional fellowships for Black, Latin, and Indigenous students.
 These fellowships will be new and will not reduce the current fellowships available.

 - Faculty: We recognize a lack of diversity in our faculty.
 We will provide our students with the most well-rounded education, including a broad spectrum of musical perspectives, while simultaneously increasing opportunity for AMELIA teaching musicians by making efforts to diversify our faculty at every hiring opportunity.